What is Retailtainment or experiential marketing?

 Product testing: who doesn’t like free stuff sampling?
 Especially if it’s a new product that nobody has yet tried.
 That’s one of the safest retailtainment ideas and not very innovative.
 But it still works!

 Use retail technology that helps you identify customers as soon as they walk inside your store.
 This will help you create personalized experiences for them and we all know that customization is the key to success in experiential marketing nowadays!

 3. Enhanced product display

 Incorporate elements that engage the customer’s senses.
-Either we’re talking about smell, sight, sound or touch, customers that experience your products using a combination of senses are prone to remembering it for longer.
+Whether we’re talking about smell, sight, sound, or touch, customers that experience your products using a combination of senses are prone to remember them for longer.
 See how Jo Malone used a visual display to add a visual representation of the scents or how these grocery products in a supermarket are talking to the customers powered by a robot.

 Other examples of retail technology that you can use in store to create a shopping experience to remember for your customers can be found in this article as well.

 A place for young people filled with art, music, BMX, street culture, and fashion, where you can go shopping if you want, but just hang out with your friends if you don’t.
 The House of Vans in London is truly one of the best retailtainment examples, as it includes a cinema, cafe, and a live music venue, plus a concrete and a mini ramp for their fans.
 Knowing your audience is one thing, but knowing how to get them together and motivate them to buy is a whole other story.
 And Vans is doing experiential marketing right!